 Amounts due from lessees under finance leases are recognised as receivables at the amount of the Group's net investment in the leases.
-Finance income is allocated to accounting periods so as to reflect a constant periodic rate of return on the Group's net investment outstanding in respect of the leases.
+Each lease payment received is applied against the gross investment in the financial lease receivable to reduce both the principal and the unearned finance income.
+The finance income is recognised in profit or loss on a basis that reflects a constant periodic rate of return on the net investment in the finance lease receivable.